loveandpeople/lpri/README.md

 ## Joining the discussion

-If you want to get involved in the community, need help with getting set up, have any issues related to IRI, or just want to discuss IOTA, Distributed Registry Technology (DRT) and IoT with other people, feel free to join our [Discord](https://discord.iota.org/).
+If you want to get involved in the community, need help with getting set up, have any issues related to LPRI, or just want to discuss LP, Distributed Registry Technology (DRT) and IoT with other people, feel free to join our [Discord](https://discord.dag-lp.com/).

 ## Special thanks